The Pace That Kills (1935 film)

 The Pace That Kills (also known as Cocaine Madness and The Cocaine Fiends) is a 1935 American exploitation film directed by William O'Connor.
 The film, starring Lois January, tells the story of Jane Bradford, who gets involved with a drug dealer and becomes addicted to cocaine.
-Similar to other movies of the genre, the final film was a reissued work with additional scenes, mostly using footage from the earlier silent The Pace That Kills (1928).

 Plot

-Small-town girl Jane Bradford (Lois January) falls for Nick (Noel Madison), a guy from the big city who offers her the opportunity to escape her small-town life.
-He also offers her "headache powder" that she is unaware is really cocaine—and that Nick is a drug dealer.
-By the time they get to the city, she is hooked on her new medicine.
+Small-town girl Jane Bradford (Lois January) falls for Nick (Noel Madison), a big-city guy who offers her a chance to escape her small-town life.
+He introduces her to "headache powder," which she later discovers is cocaine, and it turns out Nick is a drug dealer.
+By the time they reach the city, Jane is already hooked on the drug.

-When Jane's family back home doesn't hear from her for a year, her brother Eddie (Dean Benton) comes to the city to look for her.
-He gets a job as a drive-in carhop and is befriended by waitress Fanny (Sheila Bromley).
-Fanny is one of Nick customers, and Fanny soon gets Eddie hooked on the "headache powder."
-This vice soon sends Eddie's and Fanny's lives downhill: they're both fired and unable to find new jobs.
-On the periphery of both Eddie and Jane's lives is Dorothy Farley (Lois Lindsay), a drive-in customer who dates Dan (Charles Delaney).
-She comes from a wealthy family, throws money around easily, and is willing to financially assist those in need.
+When Jane’s family hears nothing from her for a year, her brother Eddie (Dean Benton) comes to the city to search for her.
+Eddie finds work at a drive-in carhop and befriends Fanny (Sheila Bromley), a waitress who is one of Nick’s customers.
+Fanny becomes addicted to the "headache powder" and soon leads Eddie astray.
+Their downward spiral begins: both are fired and struggle to find new jobs.
+On the periphery of both Eddie and Jane's lives is Dorothy Farley (Lois Lindsay), a wealthy drive-in customer dating Dan (Charles Delaney), an undercover cop, watches from afar as Eddie and Jane’s lives unravel.
+Dorothy, who throws money around and offers financial help to those in need, becomes entangled in their chaotic world.

 Fanny tells Eddie that she is pregnant.
 He tells her he really never loved her.
-She turns off the flame and lets the gas into the tenement.
+Heartbroken, Fanny turns on the gas in her tenement, ending her life.
 The song "All I Want Is You" is sung at the nightclub.
-Dorothy's father is exposed as a drug mobster and Jane, now known as Lil, shoots and kills Nick as the police arrive.
-Dan was an undercover cop and he and Dorothy are to marry.
+Dorothy’s father is exposed as a drug mobster.
+Jane, now going by 'Lil,' shoots and kills Nick as police arrive.
+Dan, revealed as an undercover cop, plans to marry Dorothy.